ismaberra/goalguard/README.md

 **A) Videos from real-life scenarios**

+For the videos of real life scenarios, we manually selected one by one the penalties by downloading them from YouTube and then cutting them at the right length.
+This was done manually for all the videos.

 **B) Videos from FIFA**

 First of all, we need to download the videos from YouTube.
 And here are two channels having a lot of penalty videos :